ajlennon/chomsky-nuremburg-analysis/_reports/ANALYSIS_SUMMARY.md

 **Total Claims Analyzed:** 20 (11 Nuremberg Trials claims verified, 9 Tokyo Trials claims out of scope)
 **Source:** Harvard Law School Library's Nuremberg Trials Project

+## Why This Analysis Now?

+This analysis is possible now because the **Harvard Law School Library has recently released a fully digitized and searchable archive** of the Nuremberg Trials documents.
+This comprehensive collection includes over 750,000 pages of transcripts, briefs, and evidence exhibits from all 13 Nuremberg trials.

+**Archive Provenance:**
+- The Harvard Law School Library received the bulk of this collection in **1949**, following the conclusion of the trials
+- The library has since added documents donated by tribunal participants
+- The digitization project began in **1998** to preserve deteriorating documents and enhance accessibility
+- The archive has been recently released as a fully searchable online collection

+This release provides unprecedented access to verify historical claims against primary source documents.

 ## Scope

 **Important:** This analysis focuses exclusively on **Nuremberg Trials claims**.
-Tokyo Trials claims are **out of scope** and are not reviewed in this work.
+Tokyo Trials claims are **not reviewed** because there is **no available evidence in the Harvard archive we are using**.

-While Chomsky's essay discusses both Nuremberg and Tokyo Trials, this analysis verifies only those claims relating to the Nuremberg Trials, using documents from the Harvard Law School Library's Nuremberg Trials Project collection.
+The Harvard Law School Library's Nuremberg Trials Project collection contains only Nuremberg Trials documents - it does not include Tokyo Trials materials.
+While Chomsky's essay discusses both Nuremberg and Tokyo Trials, this analysis verifies only those claims relating to the Nuremberg Trials, using documents from this archive.

 ## Executive Summary

 ### Verification Results

 - ✅ **Verified:** 11 claims (55.0%) - All Nuremberg Trials claims
-- 📋 **Out of Scope:** 9 claims (45.0%) - Tokyo Trials claims (not reviewed)
+- 📋 **Not Reviewed:** 9 claims (45.0%) - Tokyo Trials claims (no evidence in archive)
 - ⚠️ **Partially Verified:** 0 claims (0.0%)
 - ❌ **Contradicted:** 0 claims (0.0%)